LiquoriChris/blog/_posts/2019-03-29-intro-to-yaml-build-definitions.md

 ### Builds as Code

 We all know that automation is taking over and building Infrastructure as Code is becoming mainstream.
-This defines "Builds as Code," automating the of creation build and release definitions.
+This defines "Builds as Code," automating the creation of build and release definitions.

 At the time of this writing, Azure DevOps only supports YAML in the build definition pipeline.
-There are plans to introduce YAML release definitions, however, it looks like it is slated for sometime this quarter.
+There are plans to introduce YAML release definitions, however, it looks like it is slated for some time this quarter.
 Transitioning to YAML build definitions will add value to your organization and should be a stepping stone to automating your build definitions in Azure DevOps.

 Microsoft has created a reference on how to take YAML builds a step further, adding variables, pull request triggers, and jobs.
 As well as providing all of the built in tasks, arguments for each, and examples.
 You may ask, what about extensions the community has created?
 How can I find out how to use extensions?
 Github is your friend.
 Most extensions created by the community have their extension accessible in GitHub, discover the tasks, arguments, and how to use them.
 Another option is to create the task in the visual designer and view the yaml from the task.